 It may be decided that your carelessness was so bad that your injuries were made worse or would not even have happened had you not been so careless.
 In such circumstances – you can be seen to have “contributed” through your careless act or “negligence” to the severity of your injuries.

 This careless act is known as “contributory negligence” and can cause the level of your compensation to be reduced by a percentage.

 Always remember that UK law is designed to protect the employee, so even if you have contributed to your injury at work it is likely that any reduction in your compensation will only be small.

 When will you have consented to the risks of an injury at work?

 This is an important question – if you have consented to the risk of injury at work then your employer will not be responsible for paying your compensation.
 This employer defence is known as volenti non fit injuria.

 Thankfully, the health and safety law protecting employees is so strong that it is very rare you will be found as a matter of law to have truly consented to the risks of an injury at work.

-You now know why you can still claim when your own careless act lead to your injury at work, why an employer’s argument that you consented to your injury is likely to be unsuccessful and in what circumstances your compensation could be reduced.
+You now know why you can still claim compensation when your own careless act led to your injury at work; why an employer’s argument that you consented to your injury is unlikely to be successful and in what circumstances your compensation could be reduced.